-As a reminder of where we started, you can see the photo above.
-Starting dark and dreary, my vision shown in week one, was to turn this space into a bright white kitchen that worked well with my French country style.
+As a reminder of where we started, you can see the opening photo in this post.
+Starting dark and dreary, my vision was to turn this space into a bright white kitchen that worked well with my French country style.

-As anyone who has renovated a kitchen knows, it’s disruptive, disorienting and a complete mess!
-And this week represented the absolute rock bottom in terms of chaos, displacement and utter inconvenience.
+And this part of the project represented the absolute rock bottom in terms of chaos, displacement and utter inconvenience.
 Yet I was so delighted to have that floor removed, that I truly enjoyed tromping around amidst the disarray.

 The dining table was moved out of the breakfast room to make pulling the floor up possible and the coffee maker and toaster were moved to the butler’s pantry.

 But with every bang and flutter of dust, my floor came closer to the one I dreamt of and the kitchen closer to the one in my vision.

-The refrigerator was moved into the front hallway, a position I’ve gotten so used to, that once the floor was done and we moved it back, I continued to find myself walking into the hallway for food.
+The refrigerator was moved into the front hallway, a position I’d gotten so used to, that once the floor was done and we moved it back, I continued to find myself walking into the hallway for food.

 Yet after days of demolition and sub flooring, it was time to start putting the actual new floor down.
 I can tell you I was downright ecstatic!